 Of course, we make bags to collect our Valentine’s cards!
 Ya’ll know how much I believe in SIMPLE!
 Our bags are no different!
-We make super simple monster bags!
+We make super simple bags!
 No fancy boxes or mailboxes.
-Good ole paper bags and some fun monsters!
+Some paper bags, colored paper and the kids make their own!

-We have also used decorate your own cookie kits and let me just say, that was the EASIEST And QUIETEST Valentine’s Day party EVER.
+We have also used decorate your own cookie kits, and let me say, that was the EASIEST And QUIETEST Valentine’s Day party EVER.
 Definitely doing that EVERY YEAR!

 This shirt has been a tradition for years.
 It’s always a huge hit with the kids and their families!
 I make mine using my Silhouette Cameo!

 For Valentine’s Day math and literacy centers and resources, check out these creations!